andylokandy/comp-rs/README.md

 ### Array

-`Array` in rust behaves various from other collections.
+`Array` in rust behaves differently from other collections.
 It only iterates its content by reference.
-So `iter!` always bind *references* by `arrow(<-)` syntax, then you need to *deref* the binded value.
+So `iter!` always binds *references* in `arrow(<-)` syntax, then you need to *deref* the bound value.
-And since one can't move any value out of an `array`, array should be place outside the macro to satisfy lifetime.
+And since one can't move any value out of an `array`, array should be placed outside the macro to satisfy lifetime.

 ```rust